ldx/DBdownload/README.md

     Please authorize this URL in the browser and then press enter

 If this is the first time **DBdownload** is started, it will request access to your Dropbox data.
-Just open the link in your browser and allow access.
+Just open the link in your browser:

 ![Dropbox authentication](http://nilvec.com/static/images/db_oauth.png)

+and allow access to your Dropbox:

 ![Dropbox authentication](http://nilvec.com/static/images/db_oauth_success.png)

-Press enter, and if you have allowed access, **DBdownload** should start synchronizing your Dropbox source folder to the target directory.
+Get back to the console, press enter, and if you have allowed access, **DBdownload** should start synchronizing your Dropbox source folder to the target directory.

 **DBdownload** has quite some flags and optional parameters, check them out: